0.0 Executive Summary

 2.1 Key Takeaways

-- System stability depends heavily on RAM quality and compatibility.
+- System stability depends heavily on the RAM quality and compatibility.

-- Using the correct RAM size ensures systems can handle workloads efficiently.
+- Using the correct RAM size ensures that the systems can handle workloads efficiently.

-- Testing is needed to confirm the system uses full memory speed.
+- Testing is required to confirm that the system uses the full memory speed.

 - Performance depends on both speed (frequency) and timing (latency).